 Financial Planner

 This assignment will introduce you to financial formulas commonly used in personal finance, business, and investment scenarios.
-You will write a C++ program that calculates future value (FV), present value (PV), or regular payments (PMT) based on user input.
-These calculations are essential for understanding the value of money over time and making informed financial decisions.
+You will choose and implement one of three C++ programs that calculates either future value (FV), present value (PV), or regular payments (PMT).
+Students should implement only one of these calculations (not all three).

-1. Future Value (FV): Used to calculate how much an investment or savings will grow to after a certain number of periods, considering regular payments and interest.
+- Future Value (FV): Used to calculate how much an investment or savings will grow to after a certain number of periods, considering regular payments and interest.
 Example: “How much will my retirement savings grow to after 30 years if I save $500 per month?”

-2. Present Value (PV): Used to determine the current value of a future sum of money or cash flows, discounted at a specific interest rate.
+- Present Value (PV): Used to determine the current value of a future sum of money or cash flows, discounted at a specific interest rate.
 Example: “What is the current worth of receiving $10,000 five years from now?”

-3. Regular Payments (PMT): Used to calculate how much needs to be paid regularly to achieve a specific future goal.
+- Regular Payments (PMT): Used to calculate how much needs to be paid regularly to achieve a specific future goal.
 Example: “How much should I save every month to have $100,000 in 10 years?”

 Stage, commit, and push your changes to your assignment repository on GitHub classroom (check the Canvas assignment for the invite link).
 After doing so, you should be able to see your up-to-date work on your assignment repository page in your web browser.
 If so, you have successfully submitted your assignment.